 Frequently, members of the same patent family are published in a number of different languages.
-Consequently, the examiner has a choice regarding the language of the document which is cited in the search report.
+Consequently, the search division has a choice regarding the language of the document which is cited in the search report.
 If the relevant technical content does not differ between the various family members and they are all published before the earliest priority date of the application, then all of the members of the family are of equal relevance to the application.
-In such cases, the examiner should choose the document to be cited by virtue of its language of publication and according to the following list, the most preferred language being given first:
+In such cases, the search division chooses the document to be cited by virtue of its language of publication and according to the following list, the most preferred language being given first:

-In the cases (2) and (3), the examiner might consider citing an abstract in an official language of the EPO, instead of the original document.
+In cases (2) and (3), the search division might consider citing an abstract in an official language of the EPO, instead of the original document.

-If the original document is in a less "accessible" language (e.g. Japanese), it is best to cite the abstract.
-In cases where it is possible to obtain an automated translation of certain patent documents into an official language of the EPO (e.g. Japanese patents from the JPO website), the examiner may choose to annex that translation to the search opinion (see B‑X, 12, and G‑IV, 4).
+If the original document is in a less "accessible" language (e.g. Chinese or Russian), it is best to cite the abstract.
+In some cases it is possible to obtain an automated translation of certain patent documents into an official language of the EPO.
+If the search division relies on this translation in the search opinion, the translation will be sent to the applicant by annexing a copy of the automated translation to the search opinion (see B‑X, 12, and G‑IV, 4).